Award

 Students should also be able to transfer skills learnt in one context to another;

-1. Demonstrate their knowledge, understanding and skills in the three areas covered by their choice of electives, and
+6. demonstrate their knowledge, understanding and skills in the three areas covered by their choice of electives, and

-1. Reflect on their learning and identify their learning needs
+7. reflect on their learning and identify their learning needs

-In addition, by completing the Masters’ level dissertation, students will:
+In addition, by completing the Master's level dissertation, students will:

-8a.
-Demonstrate knowledge and the ability to critically analyse a range of essential legal topics to enhance their understanding of contemporary legal issues and the inter relationship between law and social co-existence;
+8a. demonstrate knowledge and the ability to critically analyse a range of essential legal topics to enhance their understanding of contemporary legal issues and the inter-relationship between law and social co-existence;

-8b.
-Demonstrate critical awareness of current problems and developments in highly relevant areas of national or international legal interest;
+8b. demonstrate critical awareness of current problems and developments in highly relevant areas of national or international legal interest;

-8c.
-Demonstrate self-direction, independent learning, and originality in tackling, solving and furthering their autonomy in the study of complex legal themes;
+8c. demonstrate self-direction, independent learning, and originality in tackling, solving, and furthering their autonomy in the study of complex legal themes;

-8d.
-Use a range of specialist and transferable skills enabling them to maximise employment opportunities in circumstances requiring sound judgement and personal responsibility; and
+8d. use a range of specialist and transferable skills enabling them to maximise employment opportunities in circumstances requiring sound judgement and personal responsibility; and

-8e.
-Undertake research based on an understanding of research methodologies and advanced scholarship.
+8e. undertake research based on an understanding of research methodologies and advanced scholarship.

 Location Mode Fee Year